 Home

-My name is Niek Bollemeijer and I have recently defended my PhD thesis, titled `New spectral-timing techniques across the full X-ray band: revealing the dynamic corona in black hole X-ray binaries', at the University of Amsterdam, supervised by Dr. Phil Uttley.
-My research is focused on the variability in the X-ray flux that is observed from accreting black holes, which will be explained in more detail on this website.
+My name is Niek Bollemeijer and I have recently defended my PhD thesis, titled New spectral-timing techniques across the full X-ray band: revealing the dynamic corona in black hole X-ray binaries, at the University of Amsterdam, supervised by Dr. Phil Uttley.
+My PhD research was focused on the variability in the X-ray flux that is observed from accreting black holes, which will be explained in more detail on this website.

 Publication list